elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## 3.1

+* I removed the swapping out of enchantable items by default, custom enchanting works in recent CB builds.
+Change "wand_item_enchantable" in config.yml back if you still need this functionality.

 ## 3.0

 * I removed the legacy player data migration.
 If you still have old playername-based player data, you will need to